brand-it/openkick/README.md

 # Openkick

+I like to say most of this code is not my own and I want to give all the credit to [Andrew Kane](https://github.com/ankane/searchkick).
+This work is a great foundation but I had somethings I wanted that was OpenSearch Specific features that might not work with the current system.

 :rocket: Intelligent search made easy

 **Openkick learns what your users are looking for.** As more people search, it gets smarter and the results get better.
 It’s friendly for developers - and magical for your users.